Glossary

 Creating a glossary

-The glossary feature can be found as the first item in BriefBuilder’s navigation menu.
+The glossary feature can be found in the navigation menu, as the first menu item under requirements.

 Please note: